 As with all fish curing techniques, you need to work clean.
 Take the following operational procedures always in mind.
 1. Fresh fish may contain parasites such as worms.
 Thus the safest way is to freeze the fish (halves) at -20 C for a week before using.
 2. When handling fish make sure your boards and knifes are clean and free of odors.
 3. Keep your fish in the fridge during the curing and also after.
 The colder, the better (but do not freeze).

-In this recipe, you may compare the operation with making the cured mackerel under food base essentials.
+In this recipe, you may compare the operation with making the pickled mackerel listed under food base essentials.
 In essence here we apply a much milder cure.
-Using diluted vinegar first, followed by a milder, but longer cure in sugar, salt and herbs.
+Using diluted vinegar first, followed by a milder, but longer cure in sugar, salt, juniper berries and fresh dille.

 I always start off with flash-frozen mackerel halves.
 This saves the parasite elimination step and ensures a safe transport home in a warm city.

 After a full day of ‘curing’ I usually turn all halves around.
 Make sure you keep flesh on flesh and skin on skin.
-Always place weights on the fish during curing.
-That helps to have the fish bleed water and makes the flesh more compact.
+A weight is not really necessary here to help the fish bleed water.
+Without weight you will find the fish become more firm after 1 day.

 For cleaning and cutting of the cured fish see remarks below and in the recipe.